 - How does the extent and depth of media coverage on climate compare to coverage on entertainment and sports?

 - What are the meanings and usage of labels such as “Tree-Hugger,” “Climate Denier,” “Social Justice,” “Inconvenient Truth,” “ Conservative,” “Liberal,” and “People Power”?

 - If the sea level rises by just 1 meter, how many people will be displaced in the U.S.?
 How many will be displaced in South East Asia and the Pacific Islands?

 - What will be the impacts if the sea-level rise is 10 meters, as some current projections indicate is possible?

-- An informed citizenry may be needed to move government and corporate policies and decisions towards sustainability, perhaps generating alternative approaches.
+- An informed citizenry is be needed to move government and corporate policies and decisions towards sustainability, perhaps generating alternative approaches.

-- Climate Change Lesson plans for Educators.
-US Environmental Protection Agency [EPA].
-Lessons & activities tied to learning goals. [www3.epa.gov/climatechange/kids/resources/lesson-plans.html]
+- Climate Change Lesson Plans for Educators US Environmental Protection Agency (EPA).
+Lessons & activities tied to learning goals.

-- Global Warming: Natural & Man-made Causes, Conservation & Debate.
-Social Studies for Kids website. [www.socialstudiesforkids.com/articles/geography/globalwarming1.htm]
+- Global Warming: Natural & Man-Made Causes, Conservation & Debate Social Studies for Kids website.

-- Let’s Talk About Climate Change.
-Climate Change Live website.
-Educator’s Toolkit, lesson plans, common misconceptions, [climatechangelive.org]
+- Let’s Talk About Climate Change Climate Change Live website.
+Educator’s Toolkit, lesson plans, and common misconceptions.